stewieg366-del/kubernetes-RCA-agent/README.md

 ./teardown.sh
 ```

-## Gemini API Limits & Rate Limiting

-The RCA agent is tuned to run sustainably within the Gemini Free Tier constraints.
-* **RPM (Requests Per Minute)** is the primary bottleneck for this setup, not TPM (Tokens Per Minute).
-* To ensure the agent never overwhelms the free tier, it uses a highly conservative application-side RPM limiter centralized exclusively on the LLM interaction layer.
-* Local Kubernetes/Prometheus tool executions operate at full speed without arbitrary delay.
-* The API minimum resting period is adjustable via the `GEMINI_MIN_CALL_INTERVAL_SECONDS` environment variable (Defaults to 12 seconds).

 ## Security Model

 This agent operates under a strict, competition-ready security boundary designed to protect the cluster from hallucinated LLM operations, malformed commands, and prompt injection via untrusted telemetry.